SPEAR: A Unified SSL Framework for Learning Speech and Audio Representations: Experimental Results

 To validate the effectiveness of the \ours{} framework, we assess its performance through both full fine-tuning and frozen representation evaluations on two major benchmarks for evaluating speech and audio representations: SUPERB~\cite{superb, superb-sg} and HEAR~\citep{hear}.
-Additionally, extensive ablation studies on the core components of \ours{} are performed in Appendix~\ref{app: ablation} to provide an in-depth understanding of \ours{}, including different pre-training targets (see Appendix~\ref{app: teacher model ablation}), quantiser configuration (see Appendix~\ref{app: num codebooks ablation}), masked-prediction pre-training loss (see Appendix~\ref{app: pre-training loss masked unmasked}), and dual-domain pre-training strategy (see Appendix~\ref{app: dual-domain balance}).
+Finally, ablation studies on core components of \ours{} are discussed in Section~\ref{sec: ablation main}.